Foreign Workers Living Overseas Mistakenly Received $1,200 U.S. Stimulus Checks

 Government officials and tax experts say the mistake happened because many foreign workers, whether unintentionally or on purpose, file incorrect tax returns that make them appear to be U.S. residents.
 Some of them are now trying to amend their returns because they worry that having mistakenly received a stimulus check will jeopardize their visa status, green card application or ability to return to the U.S.

 How much stimulus money was mistakenly sent to foreign workers living overseas is difficult to quantify.
-But Sprintax, which does U.S. tax preparation for non-residents, did about 400 amended returns last year for people who mistakenly filed as U.S. residents, and so far this year it has done 5,000 — almost five percent of the total federal tax returns it filed last year, according to the company.
-If just five percent of last year's more than 700,000 student and seasonal workers with F-1 and J-1 visas received a stimulus check in error, that would total $43 million.
+But Sprintax, which does U.S. tax preparation for nonresidents, did about 400 amended returns last year for people who mistakenly filed as U.S. residents, and so far this year it has done 5,000 — almost 5% of the total federal tax returns it filed last year, according to the company.
+If just 5% of last year's more than 700,000 student and seasonal workers with F-1 and J-1 visas received a stimulus check in error, that would total $43 million.

 The "economic impact payments" sent erroneously to non-U.S. citizens are the latest in a series of mishaps involving coronavirus relief efforts, including nearly $1.4 billion in stimulus checks sent to dead Americans.
 As Congress debates another pandemic relief package, it's considering a second round of payments that would exclude the deceased, but its new bill does not address the problem of $1,200 checks having mistakenly gone to foreign workers in other countries.

-Many of those workers are college students, often from Eastern Europe and South and Central America, who travel to the U.S. for temporary and seasonal low-wage jobs such as waiters, lifeguards and hotel housekeepers at ski resorts, amusement parks and beach destinations.
+Many of those workers are college students, often from Eastern Europe and South and Central America, who travel to the United States for temporary and seasonal low-wage jobs such as waiters, lifeguards and hotel housekeepers at ski resorts, amusement parks and beach destinations.
 In a typical year, the U.S. issues work visas to several hundred thousand foreign students.

-One of them is a 24-year-old citizen of the Dominican Republic who spent last summer working at a Cape Cod grocery store, and this spring received a $1,200 stimulus check signed by President Donald J. Trump.
+One of them is a 24-year-old citizen of the Dominican Republic who spent last summer working at a Cape Cod grocery store and this spring received a $1,200 stimulus check signed by President Donald J. Trump.

-"I was really surprised because I was not expecting that money," the man told NPR, which agreed not to identify him because he is concerned that having received the check could put him at odds with the U.S. government.
+"I was really surprised because I was not expecting that money," the man told NPR, which agreed not to identify him because he is concerned that receiving the check could put him at odds with the U.S. government.

-"I don't want...any problems," added the man, whose former Cape Cod landlord received the check and sent it to him in the Dominican Republic.
+"I don't want ... any problems," added the man, whose former Cape Cod landlord received the check and sent it to him in the Dominican Republic.
 "If they say that we have to return it, I will return it.
 It is not a problem."

-He said numerous other foreign student workers he knows have also received stimulus checks, including people in Bulgaria, Colombia, Jamaica and Montenegro.
-Sometimes the checks were directly deposited into bank accounts they have on file with the IRS, sometimes the checks were mailed to their former U.S. addresses and forwarded to them, and some checks could have been mailed to them directly overseas.
+He said numerous foreign student workers he knows have also received stimulus checks, including people in Bulgaria, Colombia, Jamaica and Montenegro.
+Sometimes the checks were directly deposited into bank accounts on file with the IRS.
+Sometimes the checks were mailed to their former U.S. addresses and forwarded to them.
+And some checks could have been mailed to them directly overseas.

 The payments were intended to stimulate the U.S. economy by giving consumers spending money, but this Dominican man is not able to work on Cape Cod this summer because the Trump administration's freeze on foreign work visas has prevented seasonal workers from coming to the U.S. — so he'll be spending his stimulus payment in his own country.